DOAJ/doaj/static_content/support/content/index.md

 Supporting DOAJ is the only way to ensure that we can continue to provide you and the academic community with this vital open access resource.
+We are very grateful to all our supporters in libraries, publishers and other organisations around the world.

 You can support us: